Phenomenological constraints on QCD transport with quantified theory uncertainties: Introduction

-In this Letter, we address this issue by employing a recently developed model discrepancy (MD) framework that models theory errors statistically, informed by qualitative knowledge of the theory's varying reliability across centrality classes~\cite{Jaiswal:2025hyp}.
-We show that this treatment removes tensions between parameter posteriors obtained within the JETSCAPE multistage framework using Grad 14-moment~\cite{Grad} or first-order Chapman–Enskog (CE)~\cite{chapman1990mathematical, ANDERSON1974466, Jaiswal:2014isa} viscous corrections at particlization.
-With the theory errors quantified, the individual models are not driven to overfit the data, yielding mutually consistent and reliable constraints on the QGP viscosities.
+In this Letter, we address this issue using a recently developed Bayesian framework that explicitly quantifies the theory uncertainty associated with model inadequacy~\cite{Jaiswal:2025hyp}.\footnote{ This source of uncertainty is often termed model discrepancy~\cite{Kennedy2002, Higdon2004, Arendt:etal2012:1, Brynjarsdottir_2014}.} The framework statistically models this uncertainty at the level of final observables as additive corrections to multistage-model predictions, informed by qualitative knowledge of the models' varying reliability across centrality classes.
+We show that this treatment removes tensions between parameter posteriors obtained within the JETSCAPE multistage model using Grad 14-moment~\cite{Grad} or first-order Chapman–Enskog (CE)~\cite{chapman1990mathematical, ANDERSON1974466, Jaiswal:2014isa} viscous corrections at particlization.
+With the theory uncertainty quantified, the inference no longer forces the model to fit the data, yielding mutually consistent and reliable constraints on the QGP viscosities.